timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp.md

    containing filenames.

-In summary, to conserve bandwidth, to improve reliability of object propagation, and to make debugging easier, publishers are RECOMMENDED use "one-time-use" EE certificates (Section 3 of [@!RFC6487]) and to adhere to the guidelines for naming objects described in Section 2.2 of [@!RFC6481].
+In summary, to conserve bandwidth, to improve reliability of object propagation, and to make debugging easier, publishers are RECOMMENDED to use "one-time-use" EE certificates (Section 3 of [@!RFC6487]) and to adhere to the guidelines for naming objects described in Section 2.2 of [@!RFC6481].